-In relation to any hearing concerning a recommendation of the Executive Director that a place or object should not be included in the Victorian Heritage Register, the Executive Director must provide without prejudice draft permit exemptions, if any such exemptions are considered appropriate.
+In relation to any hearing concerning a recommendation of the Executive Director that a place, object or land should not be included in the Victorian Heritage Register, the Executive Director must provide without prejudice draft permit exemptions, if any such exemptions are considered appropriate.

-For the purposes of this protocol, it will be sufficient for the Executive Director to provide a 'standard form' of draft permit exemptions, rather than draft permit exemptions that are tailored to the nature and circumstances of the particular place or object.
+For the purposes of this protocol, it will be sufficient for the Executive Director to provide a 'standard form' of draft permit exemptions, rather than draft permit exemptions that are tailored to the nature and circumstances of the particular place, object or land.